Description of Liberal Studies Major

 Liberal Studies Advising

-Detailed advising information can be accessed by visiting the OSU-Cascades Liberal Studies Advising page.
+Detailed advising information can be accessed by visiting the OSU-Cascades Advising Website.

 New students, including transfer students, begin their advising process by registering to attend a required new student orientation session at which time they will meet with an academic advisor.